 SJPT’s 2020 Volunteer of the Year: Troy Buckley

 Troy began rolling up his sleeves at SJPT work parties in 2014, shortly after he and his wife, Kristin, purchased a home on Orcas Island.
-(Full disclosure: Kristin recently joined our staff as Director of Philanthropy, but Troy distinguished himself as a volunteer well before that, while the couple were still part-time islanders based in Seattle.)
+(Full disclosure: Kristin joined our staff as Director of Philanthropy in 2020, but Troy distinguished himself as a volunteer well before that, while the couple were still part-time islanders based in Seattle.)

 Troy is a vigilant presence at Turtleback Mountain and Turtlehead preserves.
 After windstorms, he clears downed trees from the trails.
 He picks up trash, pulls weeds, and logs sharp-eyed observations.
 He joins every work party with vigor and never hesitates to get his hands dirty.
 “I look forward to contributing more toward conserving unique habitats,” he says, “caring for their quality and character, and fostering an appreciation of the special places in the San Juan Islands.
 As a Preserve Steward, I get a deep sense of satisfaction, knowing that I am contributing to the health of our islands and the enjoyment of what they offer to current and future generations, humans and nonhumans alike.”

 Michael Noonan came to us like Mary Poppins: One day he just showed up, as if blown to our doorstep by a favorable wind.
 He had recently moved to San Juan Island when, in January 2020, he appeared for our 2020 Swan Count, camera in hand.